The Oxford Comma

 This may be one of Grammar’s most debatable ‘rules’.
 Is it though a hard and fast rule?
 Or is it purely stylistic, depending on personal preference?
 Before answering that, let’s see what the Oxford comma really is.

 According to the Oxford Dictionary, the Oxford comma (also known as the serial comma) is, “A comma used after the penultimate item in a list of three or more items, before and or or.”

 In the above sentence, the comma placed after ‘hiking’ is referred to as the Oxford comma.

 So what’s the debate about?
 Some writers claim that the Oxford comma can create confusion when reading; others say it resolves confusion.

-Example: Bob dined with his parents, Anne, and Jake.
+Example: Bob dined with his parents, Anne and Jake.

-In the sentence above, those against the Oxford comma will say that it is unclear to the reader whether Bob dined with his parents whose names are Anne and Jake or Bob dined with his parents along with Anne and Jake.
+In the sentence above, those who are for the Oxford comma will say that it is unclear to the reader whether Bob dined with his parents whose names are Anne and Jake or Bob dined with his parents along with Anne and Jake.
 If the latter was true, then in a case like this, ‘anti-Oxford-comma’ writers will suggest that rearranging the sentence and omitting the Oxford comma clears the ambiguity.

 Example: Bob dined with Anne, Jake and his parents.